- A broken laptop doesn't mean losing all your data. Even if it's not backed up in the cloud, you can still recover files from it.

 - Find the files located on the external hard drive and right click on the Users folder (if you have Windows Vista or Windows 7 installed) or right click on Documents and Settings folder (if you had Windows XP installed) and after that click on Properties.

 - Head over to the Security tab in User Properties windows.

 - Now click on Advanced button.

 - Click on Owner tab in Advanced Security Settings for Users window.

 - Check the Replace owner on subcontainers and objects box.

 - Click OK button.

 When Windows Security pops up, click Yes.
-We have to warn you that process of taking ownership might take a while, this depends on how many files you have in Users or Documents and Settings folder, so you might have to wait for a bit.
+We have to warn you that the process of taking ownership might take a while.
+This depends on how many files you have in Users or Documents and Settings folder, so you might have to wait for a bit.
 After this process is done, you should be able access to all of your files.